renatogalera/dydns-cloudflare/README.md

 ## DynDNS Cloudflare update

-Change your Dynamic IP automatically in a DNS entry for a domain hosted on Cloudflare.
+Change automatically your Dynamic IP in a DNS hosted on Cloudflare.

 Provide your cloudflare account data in the file **config.env**